MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 Azure Developer CLI templates are sample repositories created using the Azure Developer CLI conventions so that you can use `azd`.
 The `azd` templates extend beyond “Hello World!” to configure continuous integration and delivery (CI/CD) pipelines.
 These pipelines serve as the foundation from which you can build and customize for your own solutions.
 Each template includes:

 - Application code
-- Infra-as-code files (written in Bicep) needed to provision the Azure resources
+- Infra-as-code files (Bicep or Terraform) needed to provision the Azure resources
 - An `azure.yaml` file that describes your application

 These templates are extensible and customizable to your specific use case.